Creating a Telegram bot for Proxmox notifications

 • Check getUpdates for errors.

-• Check firewall for blocked outbound HTTPS.
+• Check the firewall for blocked outbound HTTPS.

 Wrong chat id: